Protein meal toxicity

 Protein metabolism

-A proportion of all protein is degraded to ammonia in the rumen and rumen microbes use ammonia as their source of nitrogen with digestible carbohydrate from feed for their growth.
+A proportion of all protein is degraded to ammonia in the rumen.
+Microbes in the rumen use this ammonia as their source of nitrogen, along with digestible carbohydrate from feed, for their growth.
 This process converts low quality roughages to microbial protein that the animal can use.

 Some protein-rich plants used in meals may contain anti-nutritional factors or toxins.
 For example, certain oilseed meals may have compounds like gossypol in cottonseed meal, which, if consumed in large quantities, can be toxic.